Charles has long experience fishing, hiking, exploring, and camping in the Northeast.

 One of the most Beautiful Views on the East Coast

 The summit views are beautiful and definitely worth the trip.
 The fall hike here is probably even more spectacular when the leaves change color, I’ll be back.
 I felt this was a hard hike for someone like me (50 and not in shape) and not meant for the faint of heart.

-I suggest taking this hike easy, drink plenty of fluids, and rest where you can.
-For some of us that are in great physical strength, (I am not, lol), this would probably be considered a moderate hike.
+I suggest taking it easy on this hike, drink plenty of fluids, and rest where you can.
+For those of us that are in great physical shape, (I am not, lol), this would probably be considered a moderate hike.
 I have included some photos and a trail map from Google below, enjoy your next hike, and thanks again for stopping by!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Charles Kikas (author) from USA on July 29, 2021: